PyCQA/redbaron/docs/quickstart.rst

 Before starting, just a remind of what RedBaron is and is not:

-* Baron produces a FST in form of a big JSON out of a valid python source file.
+* Baron produces a FST in the form of a big JSON out of a valid python source file.
 Working directly with a JSON of that size would be boring.
 * RedBaron is a tool built to interact with this JSON in a more easy way by providing an interface heavily inspired by BeautifulSoup, allowing to query and modify it.
 * **It is not a refactoring library**.
 But it allows you to write one way more easier that anything else I'm aware off.